cout970/kotlin-interpreter-rs/README.md

 - [ ] Abstract methods are override in subclass
 - [ ] Type name is valid
 - [ ] Function call has valid parameters
+- [ ] getter visibility must be the same as the property visibility
 - [ ] A bunch more...